Roland Passot: Restaurants

 Passot opened La Folie on Polk Street in 1988, with his wife Jamie and brother Georges.
 A small brasserie in the Polk Gulch section of the Russian Hill neighborhood of San Francisco, it opened at a cost of $45,000 with no outside investors.
 His wife conceived the name, which means "craziness" or "folly" in French, referring to the difficulty of opening a new establishment in San Francisco's competitive restaurant scene.
-Still a family business, his brother serves as sommelier, and his wife as general manager.

-Instantly successful, La Folie steadily gained in reputation and refinement until by 2000 it was one of only several restaurants in the San Francisco Bay Area, California, to earn a "four star" review from the San Francisco Chronicle, from the city's most recognized food critic.
-It still had that distinction as of 2008.
-Avoiding "fusion" influences, the establishment is a conventional contemporary French restaurant, with classic French use of stocks and sauces but lighter than traditional French and with attention to local ingredients.
+The restaurant remained a family business, with his wife serving as general manager and his brother as sommelier.
+La Folie steadily gained in reputation until, by 2000, it was one of only several restaurants in the San Francisco Bay Area, California, to earn a "four star" review from the San Francisco Chronicle.
+Avoiding "fusion" influences, the establishment was a contemporary French restaurant, with classic French use of stocks and sauces, but lighter than traditional French and with attention to local ingredients.
+After 32 years in business, La Folie closed in 2020.
+“It’s bittersweet for me to let it go, but it’s time,” said Passot of the closing.
+“I’m turning 65 this year.
+It’s time to let the next generation do their thing.”

-Passot, Levine join forces to open Left Bank in 1994, with partner Ed Levine, a Stanford Business School graduate who had been CFO of the Il Fornaio chain, Passot opened the much larger (220 seat) Left Bank restaurant in Larkspur, California, as a more casual alternative to La Folie.
+Passot joined forces to open Left Bank in 1994, with partner Ed Levine in Larkspur, California.
 The second Left Bank opened in Menlo Park, California in 1998, and then San Jose in 2003.
-Left Banks are warm, vibrant brasseries offering quality French-inspired cuisine.
-The restaurants serve a style of home-style cooking Passot calls "Cuisine Grand-mere".
-In 2009 the Left Bank restaurant group opened LB Steak, a modern American Steakhouse, in San Jose's premier Santana Row.
-LB Steak is a casually elegant American Steakhouse reflecting the distinctive charm of Santana Row's surroundings and neighbors.
-Featuring USDA Prime Beef, they are known for a diverse selection of 10 prime steaks and Sunday night Prime Rib dinners.
+The restaurants serve French home-style cooking Passot calls "Cuisine Grand-mere".
+In 2009, the Left Bank restaurant group opened LB Steak, a modern American Steakhouse, in San Jose's Santana Row.